If You're at an Organized Course

 Design Matrix/FSGD File

-For this example, we will model the thickness as a straight line.
+In this tutorial, we will model the thickness as a straight line.
 A line has two parameters: intercept (or offset) and a slope.
+For this example:

 - The slope is the change of thickness with age